Binance Market Update (2022-08-24)

 Binance

-The global cryptocurrency market cap now stands at $1.04T, up by 1.14% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, up by 0.28% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include TORN, BLZ, and AVA, up by 25%, 22%, and 21%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include AVA, BLZ, and USTC, up by 35%, 25%, and 24%, respectively.

 Top stories of the day: